 Welcome to the Milwaukee Woof Pack

-Due to FAA regulations Runway Dog Park will be closed indefinitely, beginning November 1, 2022.
+Due to FAA regulations, Runway Dog Park is closed indefinitely.

 - Dog Parks